CharonSSS/RSS-Origin/README.md

 1. Go to the release page of this repository, download **"_RSS-Origin RSSTexture&TopoRevamp Configs.zip_"**.
 2. Go to the release page of this repository, choose a resolution you desired, download it.
-3. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Configs.zip_"**，put all the files into your Gamedata and overwrite all.
+3. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Configs.zip_"**，put the folder "RealSolarSystem" into your Gamedata and overwrite all.
-4. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Textures(xx)k.zip_"**，put all the files into your Gamedata and overwrite all.
+4. Unzip **"_RSS-Origin RSSTexture&TopoRevamp Textures(xx)k.zip_"**，put the folder "RSS-Textures" into your Gamedata and overwrite all.
 5. Launch your game.

 ### Hardward requirements